ekaitz-zarraga/i18n_yaml/README.md

 console.log(__('what\'s up!'))

 // Updates catalog files appending found messages which are not translated;
-// if cleanUnused was set in the creation, unused parts of the YAML file are
+// if `clean` was set in the creation, unused parts of the YAML file are
 // deleted
 locale.updateCatalogs()